 Need Help Choosing?

-You can have your own cottage water park that will keep the family actively entertained for hours.
+You can have your own water park that will keep your family and friends actively entertained for hours.
 Not only are they a fun, active playground, water trampolines also double as a swim raft for lounging and playing.
 Water trampolines come in many sizes, shapes, qualities...and costs.
 Getting it installed correctly can also avoid retrieval problems when the next wind storm breaks out.

 Water Trampolines with Springs:

 True water trampolines such as the Rave Aqua Jump pictured here are built similarly to trampolines used on land.
 A heavy duty inflatable tube provides the support for the trampoline jumping mat.
 Springs connect the tube to a jumping mat.
 A safety pad covers the springs.
 For a true trampoline experience, with lots of height in the bounce, this is the right choice for kids, teens and adults alike.
 Quality counts, as water trampolines are not cheap.
 The tube should be made of heavy gauge, fabric reinforced PVC.
 Seams should be heat or RF welded.
 All components must be UV and mildew resistant.

 Until recently, all water trampolines were built using a steel, tubular frame.
 The steel frame is strapped to the tube and the jumping mat is connected to the frame.
 The AquaJump Eclipse from Rave have eliminated the steel frame making them lighter and easier to install.

 Aquaglide Supertramp water trampolines retain the steel tubular frame and are designed for superior bouncing performance.
 They are built using an eight sided, rigid steel frame to ensure that all of the jumper's energy is focussed, providing a bigger sweet spot and better bounce than round trampolines.